visit-dav/visit/src/doc/using_visit/Animation/Movie_tools.rst

    Movie generation options for session files on Windows platform

-If you browse the Windows file system and come across a VisIt session file, which ends with a ``.session`` extension, you can right click on the file and choose from several movie generation options.
+If you browse the Windows filesystem and come across a VisIt session file, which ends with a ``.session`` extension, you can right click on the file and choose from several movie generation options.
 The movie generation options make one-click movie generation possible so you don't have to master the arguments